zartyblartfast/custom_paint_diagram_layer/docs/integration_guide.md

 ### Advantages:
 - Shareable and reusable
 - Allows integration with any Flutter-based project
+- Version control and dependency management
+- Easy updates through Git

 ### Disadvantages:
 - Requires the consuming webpage to be a Flutter app or host one
+- More complex setup for non-Flutter projects

 ## Comparison of Options